PhD–Postdoc Career Development Meetings

 • The FEBS Young Scientists’ Forum (YSF) is a popular summer event for about 100 PhD students and postdocs from FEBS Constituent Societies that takes place in conjunction with and just before the annual FEBS Congress.
 Selected applicants are supported by FEBS grants.
 The YSF comprises opportunities for participants to present their own research work, take part in career skills sessions, hear and meet keynote lecturers and enjoy a social program.
 YSF participants also go on to experience the FEBS Congress which is one of the largest gatherings in the biosciences in Europe.

-• The FEBS-IUBMB-ENABLE Symposium, starting 2022, will be a lively winter event for up to 300 PhD students and postdocs who can apply from around the world.
+• The FEBS-IUBMB-ENABLE Conference, starting 2022, will be a lively winter event for up to 300 PhD students and postdocs who can apply from around the world.
 The event builds on a project initially funded by the EU H2020 Research and Innovation Programme, and is hosted at a different research institute each year.
 The FEBS-IUBMB-ENABLE event includes a scientific symposium with talks from research leaders as well as participant presentations, a career day with a variety of activities, and opportunities for public outreach.

 Within FEBS, these activities are overseen by the FEBS Working Group on the Careers of Young Scientists.
 For general enquiries, please contact Prof. Irene Díaz-Moreno, Chair of the Working Group, via the Contact Us section of the website.